Signed in as:

 I AM BECAUSE WE ARE

-Ubuntu Art Collaborative International Inc. is a new 501(c)3 non-profit incorporation that provides a spectrum of communities to artists, from fine art paintings to graphics design and all ranges of the visual arts.
-Ubuntu Art Collaborative International is a collaboration that started with two companies, “Consulting Creatives International” and “PAWA.Org,” in partnership with others in the art and humanitarian fields to bring attention to the damage of the African Diaspora and how we can build a bridge of healing through visual art.
-We continue to focus on filling our artists' needs entirely and thoroughly—our company motto is, "An artistic journey towards healing."
+Ubuntu Arts Collaborative International Inc. is a new 501(c)3 non-profit incorporation that provides a spectrum of communities to artists, from fine art paintings to graphics design and all ranges of the visual arts.
+Ubuntu Art Collaborative International is a collaboration that started with two companies, Consulting Creatives International and PAWA.Org, in partnership with others in the art and humanitarian fields to bring attention to the damage of the African Diaspora and how we can build a bridge of healing through visual art.
+We continue to focus on filling our artists' needs entirely and thoroughly—our company motto is "An artistic journey towards healing."

 This project provides Art forums in the U.S.A., Africa, and the rest of the world with recommendations for interactive activities to accompany the art exhibit of cross-cultural artists.
 These exhibits aim to foster working and cooperative artistic expressions that capture the curiosity and wonder of working together to inspire visitors to experiment with Global Culture.

 We at UBUNTU know first-hand that the creative process can bring people together and help us find a better way to showcase African art to the global community.
 Artists in Africa and African America face enormous challenges accessing reliable and quality markets for their pieces.
 We have encountered those who ended up giving up on their talent due to the vast challenges they face.
 The founders of UBUNTU Art Collaborative International believe that the capacity for greatness is present inside each person.
-It is up to us to create the circumstances that will allow African-American and African Art to grow.
+It is up to us to create the circumstances that will allow African-Americans and African Art to grow.

-UBUNTU Art Collaborative International endeavor is driven towards a path of success.
+UBUNTU Art Collaborative International's endeavor is driven towards a path of success.
 Artists from various continents have decided to unite through their talent and skill to participate in charitable courses across both continents to support marginalized communities and offer humanitarian help to address societal climate and socio-economic challenges.

-Defining and broadening their audiences, demystifying career paths and opportunities, and methods for building support for a creative practice both within their communities and in the larger national arts community.
+Defining and broadening their audiences, demystifying career paths and opportunities, and methods for building support for a creative practice both within their communities and in the larger national arts community. non profit cultural art exchange african american diaspora arts council funding

 The Ubuntu Art Collaborative International Fellowship is open to African and African-American artists working in a lead creative role in narrative-oriented art forms (painting, drawing, visual storytelling, illustration, virtual and digital art, etc.) with some experience in their chosen medium.

-We love our patrons, so feel free to call us during normal business hours.
+We love our customers, so feel free to visit during normal business hours.

 2422 North Tryon Street, Charlotte, North Carolina 28206, United States

-Mon | 09:00 am – 05:00 pm | |
+Open today | 09:00 am – 05:00 pm |

-Copyright © 2023 Ubuntu Art Collaborative International Inc - All Rights Reserved.
+Copyright © 2025 Ubuntu Art Collaborative International Inc - All Rights Reserved.